laravel/socialite/readme.md

 ## Introduction

-Laravel Socialite provides an expressive, fluent interface to [Stripe's](https://stripe.com) OAuth authentication.
+Laravel Socialite provides an expressive, fluent interface to OAuth authentication with Facebook, Twitter, Google, and GitHub.
 It handles almost all of the boilerplate subscription billing code you are dreading writing.

 ## Official Documentation